LavX/google_meet_reminder/memory-bank/activeContext.md

    - This provides a balance between drawing attention and not being overly distracting
    - Audio alerts are still used as the primary attention-getting mechanism
    - The new design aims to make notifications more visually appealing while maintaining functionality

+4. **Ringtone Management**
+   - Storing custom ringtones as data URLs in chrome.storage.local
+   - Limiting custom uploads to 2MB to manage storage space
+   - Removing "Grace UX" prefix from ringtone names for cleaner display
+   - Implementing a grid layout for ringtone selection to make browsing easier
+   - Adding cleanup mechanism for old custom ringtones to manage storage limits